 If you have ever wondered what living on a boat full time might be like, Offgrid Boaters will give you an insight into the benefits of living on a boat.
 It is not a how-to-do-it manual, but the story of a couple who had all the same questions many others have.
 Can we live legally on a boat?
 Do we have to pay council tax?
 Can we make a living and work while living on our boat?

 Their greatest question was probably if they could survive winter while living on their boat?
 They also answer the other big question; what kind of boat can you live on?

 When thinking about living aboard a boat, most people think of a typical canal boat, or what is called a narrowboat.
 Glenn and Mandy explore this option in Offgrid Boater and discuss why they opted instead for a glass-reinforced plastic (GRP) boat.

 They do not have a residential mooring so are Continuous Cruisers, moving on to a new spot along the Kennet and Avon Canal at least every two weeks.
 This means they have no access to mains power or water and must rely on solar electricity supplemented by an inverter generator or their boat's large inboard engine.

-They live in their tiny house all year including winter and have become wise in ways to keep their boat warm, cosy and relatively dry inside.
+They live in their tiny house all year including winter, and have become wise in ways to keep their boat warm, cosy and relatively dry inside.
 Their cabin cruiser also has a small shower cubicle with hot water generated by a marine calorifier.